B

 Although the Brussels Griffon is a rather small dog with short hair, it requires quite a bit of upkeep.
 It may have a rough or smooth coat, depending on the variation of the breed.
 Regardless of the texture, it is best to brush this dog twice a week to eliminate the fur that it sheds.
 Baths should occur on an as-needed basis.

 The Brussels Griffon with the smooth coat won’t need as much attention to grooming as the wirier breeds, but it’ll shed seasonally.
 Clipping the short hair is also encouraged every three months, especially around the face.
-Although this dog also will need its hair from the ear canals removed, this type of care can be done with a veterinarian or a groomer.
+Although this dog will also need its hair from the ear canals removed, this type of care can be done by a veterinarian or a groomer.

 Training

 The Brussels Griffon’s desire to be close to you can be used to your advantage during training.
-With exposure to different social settings with walks in the park, visits with other people, and interactions with other dogs, you may be able to break its natural shyness around strangers.
+With exposure to different social settings, such as walks in the park, visits with other people, and interactions with other dogs, you may be able to break its natural shyness around strangers.
 It tends to enjoy spending time with other pets.

 If you are working to teach commands or even just house-train your Brussels Griffon, try to exclusively use positive reinforcement.
 These puppies are eager to please you, and they want to make you happy.
 Still, they tend to bark, so they will need a little patience to break this habit.